Treatment for Bad breath (Halitosis)

 - Dry mouth area – induced by medicines, alcoholic beverages, stress or a condition

 - Smoking – This starves the oral cavity of oxygen

-- Gum Disease – are in charge of not only teeth ache but also bad breathe
+- Gum Disease – Causes not only tooth ache but also bad breath

 Less common cause behind halitosis includes:

 - Acidity and bile reflux from the stomach